Integrations · Elastic

 Poll the feed into an index

-One http_poller input, split the array, index the rows.
+One http_poller input, index the rows.
+The json codec expands the feed's top-level array into one event per IP by itself, so no split filter is needed.
 The index stays small (one document per matching IP).

 # logstash.conf